The fighting game based on a mobile game has a reasonable battle pass, while Street Fighter 6 and Tekken 8 expect you to take up a part-time job

 The difficulty of the Street Fighter 6 battle pass is very high; the Tekken pass might be a little harder in terms of time you have to play, but this one is more annoying.
 Daily missions give players a pitiful amount of “Kudos”, the insulting currency of the battle pass, but actually playing matches gives players even less.
 It's 30 Kudos a match and 15000 Kudos to complete the pass; missions give Kudos in the 100-300 range.

-Capcom expects players to play SF6 like it’s their job— and often, forced to play unranked matches in the Battle Hub just to keep the place busy— if they want to see their battle pass prizes.
+Capcom expects players to play SF6 like it’s their job— and often, forces them to play unranked matches in the Battle Hub just to keep the place busy— if they want to see their battle pass prizes.

 You’ll have to stay on top of rotating busy-work daily missions and grind out matches hard to actually reach the end of the battle pass, which is the point where you actually get your “money” back in Fighter coins.
 Miss your dailies and it just won’t be possible anymore.
 I completed SF6 battle passes only when I was already playing the game very hard, around the time of release.
 Since then I’ve all but forgotten about them.